mjtamlyn/django-adapters/docs/source/components.rst

 Components
 ==========

-This document describes all components or "steps" the new Django serializers will have.
+This document describes all components or "steps" that django-serial-forms has.
 They are closely related to existing concepts of ``django.forms`` and ``django.core.serializers`` and borrows ideas from Django Rest Framework (DRF).

 Each section explains its scope and what exactly it should and shouldn't do and know about.
-It also tries to include a note about the specific step is currently realized in Django or DRF and gives hints how that step could be implemented in the future.
+It also explains how the specific step currently works in Django or DRF and gives hints how that step could be implemented in the future.

-The components are supposed to be independent from each other and it should be easy to customize one of it without having to touch or even braking any other component.
+The components are supposed to be independent from each other and it should be easy to customize one of it without having to touch or even breaking any other component.
 Ideally you should also be able to replace a component entirely, e.g. with an external library.